About Senator Ernest "Fritz" Hollings

 Senator Ernest "Fritz" Hollings

-In 1993, the Medical University of South Carolina (MUSC) united and named its array of cancer treatment and research programs for Ernest “Fritz” Hollings, a sitting US senator, former state governor, and one of the state’s leading political visionaries of the 20th century.
+In 1993, the Medical University of South Carolina (MUSC) formally organized its cancer treatment and research programs as a cancer center bearing the name of Ernest “Fritz” Hollings, then a sitting U.S. senator, former state governor, and one of the state’s leading political visionaries of the 20th century.
+The formation and ongoing success of the Hollings Cancer Center would not have been possible without the support of Fritz Hollings.

-Hollings retired in January of 2005 as the fifth most senior member of the Senate and the fourth most senior Democrat.
-He and his wife Peatsy returned to Charleston where he continues to support Hollings by serving on the Advisory Board.
-He also is a Distinguished Visiting Professor at the Charleston School of Law.
+Hollings retired in January of 2005 as the fifth most senior member of the U.S. Senate and the fourth most senior Democrat.
+He returned to Charleston where he continues to support Hollings Cancer Center and serves on the Advisory Board.